webfactor/ionic-alert-service/README.md

 confirmSaveDismiss(message: string, title: string = null, subTitle: string = null): Promise<any>
 ```

 Presents an confirmation dialog.
 The Promise is fulfilled on accept, rejected on decline.
-Replace translation ok with save and cancel with dismiss
+Replace translation ok with save and cancel with dismiss.
+enableBackdropDismiss option

 ```typescript
 shortToast(message: string, position: 'top' | 'middle' | 'bottom' = 'bottom'): Promise<any>